Steveston, British Columbia

-The settlement of Steveston, founded in the 1880s, is a neighbourhood of Richmond in Metro Vancouver.
+Steveston is a historic neighbourhood in Richmond, British Columbia, Canada.
+The neighbourhood was initially founded as a separate settlement in the 1880s.

 On the southwest tip of Lulu Island, the village is a historic port and salmon canning centre at the mouth of the South Arm of the Fraser River.
-The early 1900s style architecture attracts both the film and tourism industries.
+Steveston's boundaries are defined by Williams Road to the north, No. 2 Road to the east, the Fraser River to the south, and the Strait of Georgia to the west.
+The modern village centre is lined with shops and restaurants in historic 1900s buildings that attract both the film and tourism industries.